 To eliminate Armageddon virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-Everyone should know that the main reasons for computer infections are poor knowledge and reckless behavior.
-The key to its safety is caution and, therefore, paying close attention when browsing the Internet, as well as downloading/installing/updating software is paramount.
-Always be sure to carefully analyze every single email attachment received.
+The main reasons for computer infections are poor knowledge and careless behavior.
+The key to safety is caution.
+Therefore, pay close attention when browsing the Internet and downloading/installing/updating software.
+Carefully analyze each email attachment received.
 Files/links received from suspicious/unrecognizable email addresses should never be opened.
-Same goes for attachments that are irrelevant/do not concern you.
-Download apps only from official sources, using direct download links.
-Third party downloaders/installers are known to contain rogue apps, which is why such tools should never be used.
-Keep installed applications and operating system up-to-date.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-Keep in mind that software piracy is considered a cyber crime.
-Moreover, the risk of infections is extremely high.
+The same applies to attachments that are irrelevant or do not concern you.
+Download apps from official sources only, using direct download links.
+Third party downloaders/installers are known to contain rogue apps, and thus such tools should never be used.
+Keep installed applications and operating systems up-to-date, however, use only implemented functions or tools provided by the official developer.
+Bear in mind that software piracy is a cyber crime and the risk of infections is extremely high.
 For these reasons, software piracy should never be considered.
-Lastly, be sure to use a reputable anti-irus/anti-spyware suite, because tools of this type will help you detect and eliminate malware before it manages to harm the system.
+Finally, use a reputable anti-irus/anti-spyware suite, since these tools can detect and eliminate malware before it harms the system.
 If your computer is already infected with Armageddon, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 All your files on this computer have been encrypted: photo, videos, documents etc. Here is complete list of all of the encrypted files, and you can personally verify this.